TEN-framework/TEN-Agent/README.md

 ### Extension

 An extension is the fundamental unit of composition.
 Developers can create extensions in various languages and combine them in different ways to build diverse scenarios and applications.
-The ASTRA.ai framework emphasizes cross-language collaboration, allowing extensions written in different programming languages to seamlessly work together within the same application or service.
+The Astra framework emphasizes cross-language collaboration, allowing extensions written in different programming languages to seamlessly work together within the same application or service.

 For example, if an application requires real-time communication (RTC) features and advanced AI capabilities, a developer might choose to write RTC-related extensions in C++ for its performance advantages in processing audio and video data.
 At the same time, they could develop AI extensions in Python to leverage its extensive libraries and frameworks for data analysis and machine learning tasks.